8/6/2024

 Operator

-Conference Host
+Conference Operator

 Hello and welcome to the Kenview second quarter 2024 earnings conference call.
 All lines have been placed on mute to prevent any background noise.
 After the speaker's remarks, there will be a question and answer session.
 If you would like to ask a question during this time, simply press star one on your telephone keypad.
 As a reminder, this conference is being recorded.
-It is now my pleasure to introduce your host, Jim Gianakouros, interim head of investor relations for Kenview.
+It is now my pleasure to introduce your host, Jim Giannacoros, interim head of investor relations for Kenview.

 speaker

-Jim Gianakouros
+Jim Giannacoros

-Interim Head of Investor Relations
+Interim Head of Investor Relations, Kenview

 speaker